KenXBS/XBS/README.md

  * [Want to give it a try?](#demo)

 ## <a name="WhatIsPML"/>What is PML?
 PGML is process-oriented software modeling language.
-A software system or application can be modeled with a few collaborated and relative independent processes.
+A software system or application can be modeled with a set of collaborated and relative independent processes.
 A process can be further split into sub process, and so on.
-Whereas PGML has only one diagram, it is able to model every aspects of a software process.
-It supports both control-flow and data-flow (or object-flow).
+Whereas PGML has only one type of diagram, it is able to model every aspects of a software process.
+It supports both control-flow and message-flow in one diagram.
 PGML process node has one Input port, multiple inlet/outlet Call ports, inlet/outlet Event ports, and Outcome ports.
-Where, Input and Outcome ports are control-flow edges; Call ports are bi-direction data-flow edges; Event ports are unidirectional data-flow edges.
+Where, Input and Outcome ports are control-flow edges; Call ports are bi-direction message-flow edges; Event ports are unidirectional message-flow edges.
 The following is the PGML's UML Meta class diagram:

 <img src="https://github.com/KenXBS/XBS/blob/master/images/PML%20XML%20class%20diagram.png" width="800" />